CPHS/OPHS Glossary of Terms

 Persons who have not attained the legal age for consent to treatments

-or procedures involved in the research, under the applicable law
+or procedures involved in the research, under the applicable law of the

-of the jurisdiction in which the research will be conducted.
+jurisdiction in which the research will be conducted.
 In California,

-the legal age for such consent is usually 18 years old, but some
+the legal age for such consent is usually 18 years old, but some exceptions

-will be considered by CPHS.
+by CPHS.

 Collaborative Institutional Training Initiative